Best Vacuum Cleaner for Seniors: Lightweight & Easy-to-Use Options

 Features Found in the Best Vacuum for Seniors

-When shopping for a vacuum several key features stand out.
-Especially when it comes to seniors.
+When shopping for a vacuum several key features stand out—especially when it comes to seniors.
 These considerations go beyond what the average consumer might prioritize.

 Weight and Maneuverability

 Perhaps the most important feature to consider is how easily the vacuum can be handled.
+For cordless models, always consider the weight with the battery installed.

 Lightweight Design